 For participating photographers, a key benefit of the program is to gain exposure for their projects, as well as the social justice or human rights issues they address.
 In addition to an honorarium, photographers receive their professionally produced exhibitions at the end of the exhibition tour in New York and Washington, D.C.

-The deadline for Moving Walls 21 has passed but prospective candidates should check back in late 2013 for details on the next call for submissions.
+The deadline for Moving Walls 21 has passed but prospective candidates should check back in February 2014 for details on the next call for submissions.